List of lieutenant governors of Iowa

 This is a list of lieutenant governors of the U.S. state of Iowa.
+The state constitution describes the responsibilities of the position: "The lieutenant governor shall have the duties provided by law and those duties of the governor assigned to the lieutenant governor by the governor."

 History

 Prior to 1990, the governor and lieutenant governor were elected in separate elections; since then they have run together on the same ticket.